 Conflict Gold Trade: Urge the US, EU, and United Nations Security Council to Sanction Gold Smuggling Companies and Networks

-Conflict gold continues to be a key driver of the deadly conflict in eastern Democratic Republic of Congo (Congo), and it may be entering the supply chains of Amazon, General Electric (GE), Sony, and other companies that sell products to consumers, according to a new investigation by The Sentry.
+Conflict gold continues to be a key driver of the deadly conflict in eastern Democratic Republic of Congo (Congo), and it may well be entering the supply chains of Amazon, General Electric (GE), Sony, and other companies that sell products to consumers, according to an investigation by The Sentry.

 Documents reviewed and interviews conducted for “The Golden Laundromat: The conflict gold trade from eastern Congo to the United States and Europe,” raise serious concern that the corporate network controlled by Belgian tycoon Alain Goetz has refined illegally-smuggled conflict gold from eastern Congo at the African Gold Refinery (AGR) in Uganda and then exported it through a series of companies to the United States and Europe, potentially including Amazon, GE, and Sony.